TriRealm/Valknut/README.md

 - **True** → Only affects 18+ registered servers (e.g., minors in 18+ servers).
 - **False** → Affects all servers Valknut is in, no filtering.
 - Requires tagging the user and providing a reason.

+### `/raidmode <True/False> <DURATION>`
+- **Permissions:** Moderator/Staff with `Kick Members`
+- Enables Raid-Mode on your server where everyone who attempts to join while active will be kicked.
+- Requires tagging the user and providing a reason.
+- `duration` – How long raid mode stays active (e.g., 30s, 10m, 1h, 1d).

+### `/twitch <ADD/REMOVE/EDIT/LIST> <USERNAME> <CHANNEL> <MESSAGE>`
+- **Permissions:** Moderator/Staff with `Manage Guild`
+- Live Notifications from Twitch users in Channels with Custom Messages.
+  - `ADD` → Add a new Twitch stream to get notificaions/embed for.
+  - `REMOVE` → Remove a Twitch stream you are already getting notified for.
+  - `EDIT` → Edit the notification settings of a channel
+  - `LIST` → List all followed channels and their settings

+- Flags
+  - `USERNAME` → The Twitch Username of the channel you want.
+  - `CHANNEL` → The Channel you want the notifications being posted to.
+  - `MESSAGE` → Custom message to go with the embed (Supports Tagging and Server Emotes).

 ## 📥 Usage Example